mozilla/gecko-dev/testing/geckodriver/doc/CrashReports.md

 ## Enabling the crash reporter

+**Deprecation warning**: `--enable-crash-reporter` argument is deprecated and planned to be removed with the 0.37.0 release of geckodriver.
+As such it shouldn't be used with version 0.36.0 or later anymore.
+Please use the solution described above.

 By default geckodriver disables the crash reporter so it doesn't submit crash reports to Mozilla's crash reporting system, and also doesn't interfere with testing.